shannonjohnstone/socket-chat-app/README.md

 **Current server** is a basic express server the serves a index.html page from the public folder

+**Current Socket.io** basic communication between frontend clients using the same URL, tested by firing `socket.emit` events from within the browser console

 ## Setup

-*Note: I am using yarn in the instructions steps below, some people might have issue install socket.io using yarn.
-If this is the case please use npm instead for all steps below*
+*Note: I am using npm for installation of package as there seems to be an issue installing socket.io with yarn*

 - clone repository to computer
-- run `yarn install`
+- run `npm install`
-- `yarn start`
+- `npm start`

 Doing the above setup will get the project on your computer and running locally at the location of